 The A.B.
-Freeman School of Business houses three academic areas (behavioral science, economic science, legal studies and business) offering undergraduate majors in accounting, consumer behavior/marketing, finance, legal studies in business, and management.
+Freeman School of Business houses three academic areas (behavioral science, economic science, legal studies and business) offering undergraduate majors in accounting, consumer behavior/marketing, finance, legal studies in business, managing human and social capital, and strategy and entrepreneurship.
 In addition to its undergraduate offerings, the Freeman School offers the Master of Accounting, Master of Business Administration, Master of Finance, and Doctor of Philosophy degrees.
 The MBA strategically focuses on the global business environment and experiential learning.
 The school’s partnerships with schools and programs in Latin America and Asia continue to expand and build a truly global MBA program.
 Experiential learning emphasizes hands-on experience, provided through such programs as the Burkenroad Reports, the Darwin Fenner Investment Fund, and practice classes, which involve projects associated with the rebuilding of New Orleans.

 The MBA program develops practical skills within the context of a global environment.
 As these initiatives develop, they are extended to the BSM program.
 This ensures a truly unique program that is attractive to students and employers alike.
 The MBA can be earned through the traditional two-year program, the part-time Professional MBA program, or the accelerated Executive MBA programs in several locations worldwide.

 The mission of the A. B. Freeman School of Business is to be a leading private business school dedicated to preparing current and future business leaders to compete in global business and to advancing the practice of management through excellence in teaching, research and, service.